Study the Scripture to know the truth.

 Paul’s 2nd Missionary Journey began in Antioch.
 He and Silas travelled through Asia Minor visiting the churches that Paul had helped establish on his 1st Journey.
 Then they sailed across the Aegean Sea to teach people in Macedonia.
 These men travelled wherever God wanted them to go to teach people about Jesus.

 One of the places where Paul and Silas preached was in the city of Thessalonica.
 There were many Jewish people in this city and they would often gather together in their meeting place which was called a “synagogue”.
 Since Paul was an educated Jewish teacher he went to the synagogue to tell the other Jews about Jesus.

-Some of the Jews believed Paul and decided to become followers of Jesus.
+Some of the Jews believed Paul and decided to become followers of King Jesus.
 There were other people in the city who were not Jews but they believed in God.
-When they heard about Jesus they became followers too.
-Even some of the important women in Thessaonica heard Paul speak and decided to become Christ-followers (Christians).
+When they heard about Jesus they became followers, too.
+Even some of the important women in Thessalonica heard Paul speak and decided to become Christ-followers (Christians).

 But not all of the Jews believed what Paul was saying about Jesus.
 Some did not believe Jesus was the Messiah and did not want anyone else to believe it either.
 They were jealous that so many people were listening to Paul and Silas.

 These were not nice people.
 They found some bad people in the town and got them to cause trouble and make everyone angry.
 They thought that Paul was staying in the home of a man named Jason so they rushed to Jason’s house.
 Paul wasn’t there but they drug Jason out of his house and took him to the court officials.